Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition: Experiments

-For an exhaustive evaluation of this framework, we use a shorter subset of Common Voice \cite{ardila2019common}, which has single-word phrases in English (retrieved June 2022, version 9).
-We choose this subset for being 1) lightweight and offering more minor compute costs for analyzing the equality of defenses and 2) for being a classification dataset rather than a sentence-level automatic speech recognition system, which has a higher cost in computation and expertise to train.
+Our desired qualities from a dataset are the following: 1) lightweight and offering more minor compute costs for analyzing the equality of defenses and their combinations, and 2) being a classification dataset rather than a sentence-level automatic speech recognition, which has a higher cost in computation and requires expertise to train.
 Classification, in particular, has been the only task studied in rejection methods.
-Adapting such methods would be an effort in itself.
-As well, the standard classification tasks on non-tabular data are typically facial trait recognition (gender, age, etc.) which has a high existing social bias (Section \ref{section:related_work_fairness_and_sec}).

-The size of the dataset also allows researchers to run more extensive exhaustive empirical experiments regarding computing-intensive methods such as adversarial training.
-While datasets such as \cite{hazirbas2021casual} offer the criterion of socially labeled data, it is computationally expensive to process out just the audio and, again, is a more complex task of speech-to-text.
+Adapting rejection methods would be an effort, and we opt to study existing defenses.
+The size of the datasets should allow researchers to run more extensive exhaustive empirical experiments regarding computing-intensive methods such as adversarial training and attacks.
+While datasets such as \cite{hazirbas2021casual} offer the criterion of socially labeled data, it is a more complex task than speech-to-text.
+It is currently not computationally feasible to run such factor analysis.

+We stress that the standard classification tasks on non-tabular data are typically facial trait recognition (gender, age, etc.) which has a high existing social bias (Section~\ref{section:related_work_fairness_and_sec}).
+We argue speech recognition is a more deployed and user-facing technology where users of such a system would feel such discrepancies in performance compared to attribute facial recognition typically being centralized in use.
+We acknowledge that there are tasks such as facial recognition for security access; however, the datasets are limited and demographic labels are not readily available or provided by users like those in the speech recognition datasets we propose.

+Given these desired feature factors, we identify and showcase how unequal defenses can present across two speech recognition datasets.
+First, we examined a smaller dataset, AudioMNIST \cite{becker2018interpreting}, a spoken number dataset of numbers between 0 to 9.
+The dataset comprises 60 users with self-identified ages, accents, binary native speaker statuses, and genders.
+Most speakers are non-native speakers with German accents, men in their twenties.
+For more details of the distribution, we defer to the original paper.
+Each user has the same number of examples contributed to the dataset.
+We perform a random train/validation/test split, ensuring each user has equal representation and class representation with a ratio of 7:1:2.